johnathanvman/F6/index.md

 				if(unit([s[2]]).arms && unit([s[2]]).legs && unit([s[2]]).Tags[0] != "Froggirl"){
 					Entrys.push(
 						choose(["While SUB rests on the GROUND, I join her.
 She smiles as I","I pull SUB to the ground, and","I join SUB on the GROUND, and","I pull SUB down to the GROUND with me.
 Her breathing quickens as I","I join SUB while she's lying on the GROUND.
 Her breathing quickens as I"])+ choose([" start running my hand through her hair.
-I scratch her ears"," start nibbling on her neck.
-When she moans, I look at her"," rest my hand on her thigh.
+I scratch behind her ears"," start nibbling on her neck.
+Once she's covered in goosebumps I pull away"," rest my hand on her thigh.
 I give it a squeeze"," caress her cheek.
 I wrap an arm around her"," wrap an arm around her.
 I kiss her cheek"])+ choose([
 							choose([" and ask if I should stop."," and ask if she wants me to stop."," and tell her we can stop if she wants."])+ choose([" She tells me to shush and stick it in already."," She blushes, and shakes her head."," She eagerly shakes her head."," She shakes her head before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly shaking her head."," She blushes and pulls me into a kiss."])
 						,
-							choose([" and ask if we can have some fun."," and ask if she's ready for some fun."," and ask if we can have some fun."])+ choose([" She tells me to shush and stick it in already."," She blushes, and pulls me into a kiss."," She eagerly nods."," She nods before giving me a kiss."," She responds with a kiss."," She pauses for a moment before pulling me into a kiss."," She blushes as she asks what I want to do."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
+							choose([" and ask if we can have some fun."," and ask if she wants to continue."," and ask if she wants to keep going."," and ask if she's ready for some fun."," and ask if she wants to go further."])+ choose([" She tells me to shush and stick it in already."," She blushes, and pulls me into a kiss."," She eagerly nods."," She nods before giving me a kiss."," She responds with a kiss."," She pauses for a moment before pulling me into a kiss."," She blushes as she asks what I want to do."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
 						,
 						choose([" and brush my lips against hers.
 Her hand slips down between my legs to grope my length. ",", and she pulls me closer.
 She whispers into my ear that she wants me.",", and she roughly grabs my hair to pull me into a kiss.",", and she gives me a kiss."," and try to talk.
 She shushes me, and starts stroking my length.
 She blushes, but doesn't stop until its fully erect."])